BlueKittyMeow/posa-wiki/docs/step-1.4-security-plan.md

 ```

 **Testing:**
-- Test in all three themes (fairyfloss, gruvbox, nord)
+- Test with the `fairyfloss.css` theme and ensure it adapts gracefully.
 - Test logged in vs logged out
 - Test from different roles (viewer, editor, admin)